en_USEnglish

 Publication of the application

-Preparing the application for the App Store
+Preparing the app for the App Store

-Creating an App Store Connect account
+Creating an App Store Connect Account

 Application validation and submission

-Revenue models (freemium, advertising, integrated purchasing)
+Revenue models (freemium, advertising, in-app purchase)

 Setting up monetization in the App Store